-BetterSpace’s groundbreaking employee wellbeing platform was developed in line with the six pillars of wellbeing, a proven methodology, and in consultation with Dr Ian Jordan of the Oxford University Hospitals NHS Trust and a team of expert advisors from Public Health England, the Mental Health Foundation and other leading organisations.
+BetterSpace’s groundbreaking employee wellbeing platform was developed in line with the six pillars of wellbeing, an evidence-based methodology, and in consultation with Dr Ian Jordan of the Oxford University Hospitals NHS Trust and a team of expert advisors from Public Health England, the Mental Health Foundation and other leading organisations.

 The six pillars of wellbeing is a methodology dating back to the mid-1500s, which has been developed and championed by the world’s top researchers into mental health and wellbeing over the years.
 It focuses on fulfilling the six lifestyle factors that influence mental health, which are: sleep, exercise, social interaction ,activities, helping others, stress management.

 Being tired at work has become a cultural norm.
 Your employees don’t need to be falling asleep at their desks to be exhausted and burnt out – adults who sleep less than 7 hours a night experience higher rates of stress, depression, anxiety and other health problems.
 All in all, lack of sleep is set to cost the UK economy £47 billion in lost output by 2030.